 September 15, 2016

-Cook County Health & Hospitals System’s Chairman of Urology will be one of the experts invited to examine Vice President Joe Biden’s “Cancer Moonshot Initiative,” at the upcoming Congressional Black Caucus Annual Legislative Conference.
+Cook County Health’s Chairman of Urology will be one of the experts invited to examine Vice President Joe Biden’s “Cancer Moonshot Initiative,” at the upcoming Congressional Black Caucus Annual Legislative Conference.

 Courtney M.P.
-Hollowell, MD, FACS, Chairman of Urology at Cook County Health & Hospitals System, will be discussing the initiative on September 16 during the Health Braintrust Symposium at the conference in Washington, DC.
+Hollowell, MD, FACS, Chairman of Urology at Cook County Health, will be discussing the initiative on September 16 during the Health Braintrust Symposium at the conference in Washington, DC.

 Dr. Hollowell, who is a nationally known expert on men’s health and prostate cancer, was one of three cancer specialists who was asked by Congressional Black Caucus Health Braintrust Chair Congresswoman Robin Kelly (IL-2), to sit on the Black Caucus forum hosted by the National Minority Quality Forum.